RakhithJK/dbeaver-dbeaver-wiki/Kerberos-Authentication.md

 ### Oracle

-Oracle JDBC driver 21 has broken KErberos authentication, at least for the most of old configurations.
+Oracle JDBC driver 21 has broken Kerberos authentication, at least for the most of old configurations.
 Use older driver (12.x or 19.x) in order to use Kerberos authentication in Oracle.